 Christina has also founded The Christina Pirello School of Natural Cooking and Integrative Health Studies at The Restaurant School at Walnut Hill College.
 Here she offers demonstration classes and three-day intensive study programs, as well as four and six month cooking and integrative health programs.

-An accomplished author, Christina has written seven books, including the bestselling Cooking The Whole Foods Way, named healthiest cookbook of the past decade by Physicians Committee for Responsible Medicine; and her most recent book, Iím Mad As Hell And Iím Not Going To Eat It Anymore, a highly informational guidebook to our food culture.
+An accomplished author, Christina has written seven books, including the bestselling Cooking The Whole Foods Way, named healthiest cookbook of the past decade by Physicians Committee for Responsible Medicine; and her most recent book, Back To The Cutting Board, your ultimate guide to discovering or rediscovering the joy of cooking healthy and delicious plant-based foods.

 Christina gives generously of her time to sit on the Boards of Directors of: the Farm Market Trust, the Philadelphia Green Council, the Green City Youth Council, and the Chefs' Council of Chefs for Humanity.
 She is also on the faculty of The Restaurant School at Walnut Hill College.